 As a result of this changing landscape, Big Business has successfully found refuge in Big D. Just look at this fancy infographic:

 That is one heavy, diverse set of billion-dollar companies all now headquartered in Dallas, a city usually known more for their energy sector than Mediterranean fast-food franchises.

 With this barrage of S&P 500 companies, hundreds of thousands of jobs have been created in the past year alone.
 Just for perspective, the entire list of national jobs grew by 75,000 last month.

 With all this being said, there is a paradox occurring between the rising Dallas real estate growth prices and a cooling down in the market.
 In most hot markets, home builders and developers do not have the proper resources to match growing demand, leading to overpriced homes and rent.
-A good example where this issue is occurring is San Francisco.
+A good example of where this issue is occurring can be found in San Francisco.
 However, local home builders have been working hard to meet this strong demand fueling Dallas real estate growth.
 By accurately increasing the supply of new homes, the market has been stabilizing.
 This balancing act indicates a coming plateau that will keep Dallas affordable in the near future.

 The CE Shop's Texas real estate courses are proven to help you ace your exam and get you on your way to a successful career in real estate.
 We have Pre-Licensing, Post-Licensing, Continuing Education, and an Exam Prep program for all your education needs.
 Try our 5-day free trial and get started today!